rickardlindahl/rock-paper-scissors/backend/README.md

 The server will respond with the final state of the game.

-**Step 5** - Get the state of the game to see the result (optional for the player making the second move)
+## Step 5 - Get the state of the game

+Find out the state of the game (optional for the player making the second move)

 ```sh
 curl -X GET http://localhost:3000/api/games/{id}